soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 Here goes!

-## First, so you know what drives me, here's a stream of consciousness, non-parallel bulleted list of what love about the game industry when it's at its best
+## First, so you know what drives me, here's a stream of consciousness, non-parallel bulleted list of what I love about the game industry when it's at its best

 * In a healthy studio, everyone is there for the same reason: **the opportunity to use the extent of our unique talents to work on something worthwhile**.
 To work unmolested by excessive bullshit.
 To create something bigger and better than we can achieve individually.
 Making it all come together somehow.
 * Being around crazy smart and creative people who are deeply, deeply passionate about what they do.